woflydev/ftc_teamsniper/README.md

 Then run `npm run start` or `pnpm start` to start a linked Vite server.
 A development API server should be opened on port `3000`.

 It's worth noting that the production server is hosted separately.

+If you would like to use the Discord bot included in this repository, make sure you have your token and application set up.
+There is documentation online about how to do this.
+Then simply set your CLIENT_ID and API key in the `bot` directory.